ITurres/Legendary-Ms/README.md

 Fully coded on vsCode and uploaded almost finished.

-MediaQueries will be committed as following: starting with max-width: 1024px following by max-width:768px and lastly max-width"480px...
+MediaQueries will be committed as following: starting with max-width: 1024px following by max-width: 768px, max-width: 480px and lastly max-width: 360px...